MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Z_Stuff/Z_MGN9C_Carriages/README.md

 ### 2024-08-07
 - Reorganized the outdated parts folder and added version numbers for better tracking.
-  - V1 are the original files
+  - V1 are the original files.
-  - V2 have updated clearances and should be slightly lighter
+  - V2 have updated clearances and should be slightly lighter.
 - Updated all Z MGN9C carriages to V3 to allow for the use of up to 10mm wide belts.
   - This version is also compatible with 9mm belts and is recommended for all belt thicknesses.
   - This version will require the use of the 10mm versions of the tensioning sliders.